MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/how-to-create-production-boms.md

 -   Item cards are created for parent items and their components.
 For more information, see [How to: Register New Products](../DesignAndEngineering/how-to-register-new-products.md).

--   Gather all data about item structures: Top\-level items, subassemblies, components, and their interrelation.
+-   Gather all data about item structures: Top-level items, subassemblies, components, and their interrelation.

 ### To fill in the production BOM header